 In Oxford, where homelessness in rising, we’ve partnered with Aspire Oxford to provide a pathway to sustainable employment at our new Westgate centre.

 In London, we’re continuing to work with The Passage and The Cardinal Hume Centre, providing support with local employment opportunities, fundraising and volunteering.
-We raised £20,000 for The Cardinal Hume Centre at a Westminster Cathedral Concert in 2017 and our staff volunteer weekly serving breakfast at The Passage.
+We raised over £14,000 for The Cardinal Hume Centre at a Westminster Cathedral Concert in 2018, and our staff volunteer weekly to serve breakfast at The Passage.

 At Freeport Braintree, we recently partnered with the First Stop Centre to help people from the local Braintree community into work, including those at risk of homelessness, with jobs packs and employability support.